wevm/viem/site/docs/glossary/terms.md

 When a filter is created, it returns a filter ID, which can be used to retrieve the results of the filter at a later time.
 Users can then periodically poll the filter for new events or changes that match the filter criteria.

+## Human-Readable ABI

+Human-Readable ABIs compress JSON ABIs into signatures that are nicer to read and less verbose to write.
+For more info, check out the [ABIType](https://abitype.dev/api/human.html) docs.

 ## Legacy Transaction

 A Legacy Transaction in Ethereum refers to a transaction that was created using an older version of Ethereum's transaction format, known as "transaction type 0".
 This transaction format was used prior to the introduction of the EIP-1559 upgrade, which was implemented in August 2021.